Hyperscaling of Fidelity and Operator Estimations in the Critical Manifold

 Physically, this phenomenon can be understood by considering the models at a finite volume.
 If, heuristically, we take the local states of two different QFTs, their fidelity will be some number $f_{loc}$ between $0$ and $1$.
-By translation invariance, we can roughly estimate the actual overlap of the two ground states as $F \approx (f_{loc})^{V}$, leading to an exponential decay of the fidelity as a function of $V$.
-This intuition is confirmed explicitly in certain models, see \cite{jackiw} and \cite{duncan} for calculations in free fields, as well as the End Matter for a quick derivation in our context of critical QFTs.
-In fact, studies of the fidelity in relation to phase transitions have long recognized this and taken the physically meaningful quantity to be the logarithm of the fidelity per unit volume (which has a well-defined thermodynamic limit) \cite{fidelityvidal, fidelitygu, fidelityorderparameter} and its version for infinitesimally close field theories, the ``fidelity susceptibility" \cite{zhoufidelity, fidelity2009, fidelity2016}.
-Such results lead to a conceptual tension that must be resolved.
-On one hand, since the fidelity between states of different QFTs is guaranteed to be zero, Eq. (\ref{bound}) seems to be unsuitable for providing any strong bounds in the estimation of operators in critical theories.
-On the other hand, the physical notion that the \textit{local} states of theories with similar interaction couplings only have small differences, combined with the well-defined thermodynamic limit of the logarithmic fidelity density mentioned above, suggest there should still be a way of bounding the error of expectation values of suitable observables.
+By translation invariance, we can roughly estimate the overlap of ground states as $F \approx (f_{loc})^{V}$, leading to an exponential decay of the fidelity as a function of $V$.
+This intuition is confirmed explicitly in certain models, see \cite{jackiw, duncan}, as well as the End Matter for a short derivation for critical QFTs.
+In fact, studies of the fidelity in relation to phase transitions have long recognized this and taken the physically meaningful quantity to be the logarithm of the fidelity per unit volume, at times called the fidelity susceptibility \cite{fidelityvidal, fidelitygu, fidelityorderparameter, zhoufidelity, fidelity2009, fidelity2016}.